crietzschel/Ethereum-MoneyMoney/README.md

 # Ethereum-MoneyMoney
-Fetches amount and value of privately held Ethereum address via etherscan.io and returns it as a security.
+Fetches amount and value of privately held Ethereum address and (a few) Erc20-Tokens via etherscan.io and returns it as a security.
 This can be also be used to track your cold storage.

 ![MoneyMoney screenshot with Ethereum Balance](screens/ethereum-screen.png)